Traveye/site-refactor/README.md

 # Site-Refactor

 ## Description
 The purpose of this project was to update a previous code base to comply with modern semantic HTML standards.
-These standards enhance accesiblity and improve the experience of the site for those with disbalities by providing contextual information for software such as site readers.
+These standards improve the experience of the site for those with disbalities by providing necessary information for software such as site readers.
 In addition, these changes improve search engine optimazation.
-Finally a review was completed to ensure the logical strucure of all elements.
+Finally a review was completed to consolidate duplicate styling and ensure the logical strucure of all elements.

 ### Goals
 Give our previous code base the goals were to: